 Comparison – In terms of price, Straight Talk is more affordable and is available for half the price.
 However, in terms of speed, Sprint can reach up to 20 times of Straight Talk’s speed.
 If speed matters to you, then Sprint is a great option and you are definitely getting your buck’s worth.
 On the other hand, if you are prioritizing your budget over performance, then Straight Talk is a good option.

 Sprint – Sprint has the Push to talk function that can significantly reduce your talk time bills as this is much cheaper.
-Sprint also has the ‘truly unlimited' data plan that guarantees throttle free connection.
-You are then guaranteed of consistently fast and unlimited data connection.
+Sprint also has the ‘truly unlimited’ data plan that guarantees throttle free connection.
+You are then guaranteed the consistently fast and unlimited data connection.

 Straight Talk – Straight Talk does not have any particularly remarkable features except for its very cheap unlimited data and talk time rates.

 Sprint – Sprint offers one of the widest smartphone repertoires among all the network providers in the USA.
 Aside from this, Sprint claims to have the most number of Android smartphones in its inventory.
 This is just fitting since Sprint is focused on providing unlimited data.

 Straight Talk – being a prepaid network, Straight Talk offers very limited smartphone selection and is all about basic phones.
 One of the latest phone models of Straight Talk can be classified as a mid-end smartphone at best.
 It does not have highly sophisticated phones such as the iPhone 4S.

 Comparison – Sprint wins all the way in this category.
 Without or with little smartphone selection, there is little point in subscribing to an unlimited data plan.